To wake up at 6:30 am, you should go to sleep at

 How does a sleep cycle work?

-The first stage of a sleep cycle is typically a light sleep stage where you may drift in and out of sleep and experience slower brain waves.
-The second stage is also considered a light sleep stage, but your brain waves become more rhythmic, and your body temperature and heart rate begin to decrease.
+The first stage of a sleep cycle is typically a light sleep stage, during which you may drift in and out of sleep and experience slower brain waves.
+The second stage is also considered a light sleep stage, during which your brain waves become more rhythmic, and your body temperature and heart rate begin to decrease.

 The third stage is the deep sleep stage, where your brain produces slow delta waves, and your body becomes fully relaxed.
 Finally, you enter the rapid eye movement (REM) sleep stage, where your eyes move rapidly, your breathing becomes irregular, and your brain waves become more active.
 According to medical experts, this is also the stage where most of your dreaming occurs.